IAB24/tech201_virtualisation/README.md

 ![img_7.png](img_7.png)

 ### Provisioning database

+Copy this code into the database provision file `database.sh`
 ```bash
 # be careful of these keys, they will go out of date
 sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv D68FA50FEA312927